BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

 Danika is very confident in her prowess as an electrical engineer, but she fears prejudice when she seeks employment.
 Primarily, she is concerned about prejudice over her Eastern Europe name, but she also fears prejudice over the recent date of her certification.
 As a result, she wants to elide (omit) that information in her credential, as well as other details that she considers irrelevent to her application.

 Gordian Envelope gives any holder of a credential the ability to elide information from a credential.
-Danika simply needs to use an application such as `envelope-cli` that removes specific content.
-Gordian Envelope is designed so that this removal of information doesn't affect any of the digital hashes within the Envelope.
-As a result, the signature on the Envelope remains valid.
+Danika simply needs to use an application such as [`envelope-cli`](https://github.com/BlockchainCommons/bc-envelope-cli-rust/tree/master) that removes specific content.
+Gordian Envelope is designed so that this removal of information doesn't affect any of the digital hashes within an envelope.
+As a result, the signature on the envelope remains valid.
 Danika can still present the information and someone examining it can then assess the remaining information and verify that it's been signed, in this case by the certification board.

 When Danika elides her envelope, it shows that information has been removed:
 ```